seodle/eatmint3/README.md

 # EATMINT3

 This repository contains various scripts and softwares used in the concepton of the third experiment of the eatmint project : https://www.unige.ch/cisa/eatmint/.
-All the content can be freely used.

 ## Purposes